makman568/algofun/pq/traffic/consensus_traffic.md

 This paper presents a comprehensive analysis of Algorand's consensus message volume through a three-step methodology:

 1.  **Theoretical Profile Derivation:** First, we derive a *theoretical traffic profile* from first principles.
-Using core consensus parameters from the `go-algorand` source code and a November 23, 2025 snapshot of the mainnet stake distribution, we calculate the statistical expectation for the number of unique voters in an unoptimized, purely theoretical consensus round.
+Using core consensus parameters from the `go-algorand` source code and a November 24, 2025 snapshot of the mainnet stake distribution, we calculate the statistical expectation for the number of unique voters in an unoptimized, purely theoretical consensus round.

 2.  **Protocol Optimization Analysis:** Second, we explain how the live Algorand protocol optimizes this theoretical traffic.
 We detail the "early threshold termination" mechanism, where nodes suppress the propagation of votes once a quorum weight is achieved, effectively making subsequent votes for that phase obsolete and preventing them from congesting the network.

-3.  **Empirical Support for Theoretical Predictions:** Finally, we present and analyze empirical data from mainnet telemetry (`consensus_messages_2025-11-23.csv`).
-We show that the observed traffic is statistically lower than the theoretical profile and consistent with the behavior of the early termination optimization.
+3.  **Empirical Analysis of Observed Traffic:** Finally, we examine mainnet telemetry (`consensus_messages-20251124.csv`) to understand how real rounds compare with the theoretical profile.
+The on-time votes required to reach quorum are indeed lower than the theoretical expectation, but the *total* distinct cert and soft votes seen per round are significantly higher, revealing a discrepancy that the rest of the paper investigates.

-This analysis supports our theoretical model of consensus dynamics, showing that while the theoretical committee size is large, the practical message load is significantly and predictably smaller.
-This finding is topology-independent and provides a robust model for network capacity planning and estimating the impact of future protocol upgrades.
+This analysis juxtaposes the theoretical and empirical perspectives on Algorand's consensus traffic.
+The theoretical committee sizes remain a crucial baseline, but the telemetry shows that post-quorum messages continue to arrive in large numbers, suggesting that the real network carries more distinct messages per round than the idealized model predicts.
+Understanding this gap is now central to capacity planning and protocol analysis.

 ---
 # Part I: The Theoretical Traffic Profile